Hidden Histories

 Integration Environments

-The Rapid Integration & Development Environment (RIDE) is a key R&D platform that speeds up the development of simulation technologies for the U.S. Department of Defense.
+Rapid Integration & Development Environment is a key research and development platform that speeds up the development of simulation technologies for the Department of Defense.
 It quickly creates and tests new ideas for the Army’s Synthetic Training Environment and is now also used for various Navy and Air Force projects.
-RIDE offers a shared space where researchers and developers can experiment with real-time modeling and simulation to see what’s possible.
+Rapid Integration & Development Environment offers a shared space where researchers and developers can experiment with real-time modeling and simulation to see what’s possible.

 Generating Synthetic Data for Machine Learning Pane Image 7